 I got to Rapishaw Gap sooner than I expected in the benign conditions and stopped for lunch.
 Somehow the Sheffield lads, who’d left much later, appeared below me by some mysterious route.
 They stopped for lunch too.

 This didn’t work out.
 Different paces, different rhythms, different needs for conversation, or the lack of it.
 Amicably, what Gwyneth Paltrow might call conscious ungrouping occurred.
-I examined various wild flowers.
-JR vapourised spookily into the trees, as she does.
-The Sheffielders forged ahead at their habitual high speed; the last JR and I saw of them they were heading off over a hill in the wrong direction.
-Somehow, typically, they still got to Bellingham before us.
+I examined wild flowers.
+JR vapourised spookily into the trees.
+The Sheffielders forged ahead at their habitual high speed; the last JR and I saw of them they were heading off over the wrong hill in the wrong direction.
+Somehow they still got to Bellingham before us.

 I like to think my ecology background gives me added value as a Trail Buddy, so I cheerily misidentified several plants and on seeing a large bird with grey wings, black-tipped, disappearing up a burn I exclaimed excitedly “oh wow, a Hen Harrier!”
 Pause.
 “It’s a Heron” said JR. “Oh.
 Er, yeah, so it is.”